Retro Duo: Retro Duo Portable

 Retro-Bit also has a portable version of the console.
-The Retro Duo Portable, released with a black case on 23 January 2012, and later with a red case on 25 September 2012.
+The Retro Duo Portable, was released with a black case on 23 January 2012, and later with a red case on 25 September.
 The Retro Duo Portable is capable of playing Super NES cartridges via a large cartridge slot in the back.
 The Retro Duo Portable also supports NES, Genesis, and Game Boy games with an appropriate cartridge adapter for each system.